kippmr/pinpointr/README.md

 - git merge all-dev

 DO NOT COMMIT TO MASTER OR EVEN THINK ABOUT MASTER.
 AT THE END OF ALL SPRINTS WE WILL MERGE TO MASTER

+### Logins
+Contact Matthew for .env and AWS credentials